Dhuleshwor: Mythology

 Lord Shiva's wife Sati committed suicide by jumping on the holy flame after her father insulted her husband.
 After her death, Shiva walked around carrying her body and behaving like a mad person.
 Seeing this and Kailash Parvat empty, because other gods were not able to run the creation smoothly, Lord Bishnu created bacteria that could make her body decay.
-Wherever Sati's decayed body parts fell on the earth, Shakti Peethas emerged.
+Wherever Sati's decayed body parts fell on the earth, Shakta pithas emerged.

 At Dhuleshwor, Sati's body converted to dust, thus this place is called Dhuleshwor, an incarnation of Shiva as dust.

 This place was unknown until the Shivaling was discovered by saint Nadiban.
 He started to worship alone, hidden.
 Soldiers from Kathmandu came to arrest him because people complained about him.
 When the soldiers were taking him to Kathmandu, he returned saying he would come later and reached the palace before the soldiers.
 The then king of Kathmandu examined him and realized that the power of his meditation had discovered a worship site.
 Nadiban's offspring became saints and priests of this temple.
 Their graves are on the temple premises.